OneOcc: Semantic Occupancy Prediction for Legged Robots with a Single Panoramic Camera: Experiments

 \textbf{Implementation.} Unless noted, training follows official configs with minimal dataset-specific changes; schedules/image sizes/voxelization match for fairness.
 On H3O we disable the raw-projection branch (native equirectangular), keeping components as in ablations.
-Training uses a single NVIDIA RTX-4090 GPU.
+Training uses a single RTX-4090 GPU.
+Details in the supplementary.